-Guelph Wellington Seniors Association (GWSA) will ensure that all locations used by GWSA are known to be accessible facilities.
+Guelph Wellington Seniors Association (GWSA) strives to ensure that all locations used by the GWSA provide barrier free services, supports, environments and employment.
 GWSA recognizes that the key principles of accessibility are independence, dignity, integration and equality.
-We are committed to complying with the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code.
+We are committed to complying with the Accessibility for Ontarians with Disabilities Act (AODA) and the Human Rights Code.

 The goal of GWSA is to meet expectations of people who are supported while welcoming family members and other visitors.
 Comments on our services regarding how well those expectations are being met are welcomed and appreciated.
 Feedback may identify areas that require change and encourage continuous service improvements.